 Certified Sex Addiction Therapist Specializations & Degree Types

-In order to earn a certified sex addiction therapist credential, candidates must have earned a master’s degree or higher in psychology, counseling, or a related mental health field.
+To earn a certified sex addiction therapist credential, candidates must have earned a master’s degree or higher in psychology, counseling, or a related mental health field.
 Typical degrees aspiring sex addiction therapists can earn include:

 - Master’s of arts or science in counseling